 Can someone get high on full spectrum CBD?

-Taking full spectrum, CBD does come with some risk of psychoactive and also sedative side effects.
+Taking full-spectrum CBD does come with some risk of intoxication and also sedative side effects.
 It is also possible for the product to show up in drug tests since it will contain some amount of THC.

 How can someone use full spectrum CBD?

 Isolate, full, and broad spectrum CBD comes in a variety of products and potencies.
 Most full spectrum CBD products come in tincture or oil form.
 Consumers obtain a dose of the oil or tincture with an eyedropper and then place and hold the product under the tongue for a minute or two.
 This allows the products to absorb directly through the capillaries under the tongue, and help the user obtain the benefits of the product quickly since it goes straight to the bloodstream.